slds-lmu/ame/README.md

 ```
 # Using the package

 We start with the computation of AME's.
-For regression targets the computation of AME's is straightforward:
+For regression tasks the computation of AME's is straightforward:

 ```r
 library(mlr)